klucznicy/bip-pages/README.md

 # Installation

+We recommend installing directly from Wordpress' "Add new plugin" page in the admin panel or downloading from [the BIP Pages plugin page on Wordpress.org](https://wordpress.org/plugins/bip-pages/).

+This will get you the latest stable version of this plugin.

-Download this repository into your Wordpress installation's `wp-content/plugins/` directory and activate the plugin in your admin panel.
+You can also download this repository into your Wordpress installation's `wp-content/plugins/` directory and activate the plugin in your admin panel.

+Note: latest `master` **does not** necessarily contain stable and bug-free code.
+Use caution.

 # Copyright